 Once you’ve contacted us:

-This call is not an assessment and there are no right or wrong way to answer any of the questions.
+This call is not an assessment and there is no right or wrong way to answer any of the questions.

 We understand that choosing your gender clinic is a big decision.
 You don’t have to give us an answer on the spot and we want you to have all the information you need to make the best choice for you.
 Take some time to read through our webpages and any information we send you.
-We’ll call you back in a 7 days to see if you would like to book your first appointment with us.
+We can call you back when suggest to see if you are ready to move forward with us.

 In the meantime: